Taylor Wimpey raises profit view as UK housing demand stays strong

 The FTSE 100 firm, which has been more active than its peers in the land market over the past year, said half-year revenue almost tripled to 2.20 billion pounds and announced an interim dividend of 4.14 pence per share.

-Leading British homebuilders Barratt Developments (BDEV.L) and Persimmon (PSN.L) last month forecast robust housing demand even after a tax holiday on property purchases ends in September. read more
+Leading British homebuilders Barratt Developments and Persimmon last month forecast robust housing demand even after a tax holiday on property purchases ends in September.

 ($1 = 0.7182 pounds)